Milk allergy or lactose intolerance?

 This may sound like a dumb question...
 But I really am unsure.
 What is the difference between a milk allergy and lactose intolerance?
 Or are they one in the same?
 I was in an accident when I was 14.
 I had emergency surgery on my liver and spleen.
 After about the age of 20, I have developed severe mad dashes to the restroom after eating anything dairy.

-Other substances found in milk also can trigger allergic reactions in some people, including antibiotics given to cows, or the proteins of ragweed, linseed, peanut, or wheat that make their way into milk.
+Given the symptoms you're experiencing, it seems possible that you may have a milk allergy, though only a health care provider can make that diagnosis.
+Seeking guidance from a medical professional can help guide you towards appropriate diagnosis and treatment.
+Other substances found in milk can also trigger allergic reactions in some people, including antibiotics given to cows, or the proteins of ragweed, linseed, peanut, or wheat that make their way into milk.
 People with a milk allergy may need to cut milk out of their diet entirely.

-Diagnosing food allergies is complex.
-And having symptoms that seem like a milk allergy doesn’t necessarily rule out the possibility of also having an intolerance to lactose.
+All in all, diagnosing food allergies is complex, and having symptoms that seem like a milk allergy doesn’t necessarily rule out the possibility of also having an intolerance to lactose.
 You have found that cutting milk products out of your diet works well for you, which is a great step.
-It may make sense to see an allergist to learn more about your own specific situation.
+It may make sense to see your health care provider to learn more about your own specific situation.